 We’re huge fans of Arc’teryx.
 Even though a lot of their manufacturing has moved away from British Columbia, you can still count on them to produce top-quality gear that functions well.
 That quality and function generally comes at a price, however.
 You can expect to pay north of $500 for a jacket.
 That $500 gets you a garment that will last a long time, fitting well into the “buy it once” philosophy.
 Better $500 now than $150 ten times over, right?

 For the Atom SL, buy-in is $229, retail.
 What do you get for your $230?
 You get a jacket that you can wear almost every freakin’ day.
 Seriously.
-We’ve been wearing it for almost two months, non-stop, in just about every imaginable situation.
+I’ve been wearing it for almost two months, non-stop, in just about every imaginable situation.

 On the first day it arrived, we had Thai food with Bent Gate Mountaineering in Golden.
 The high temperature was 55° that day and the sky was sprinkling just a bit.
 The Atom SL stayed on through lunch.
-The hat had to come off, but the jacket didn’t overheat, even with spicy green curry warming from the inside.
+The hat had to come off, but the jacket didn’t overheat, even with spicy green curry warming me from the inside.

 The Arc’teryx Atom SL is available for both men (XS-XXL) and women(XS-XL).
 Weight is listed at 9.2 oz (261g).
 Our sample, men’s large, weighs 9.7 oz (276 g).
 Find the best price on the Atom SL using our Gear Search.